Ada-Developers-Academy/capstone-status/README.md

 ## Configuration
 ### Sheet
 This application utilizes a single Google Sheet document which stores the student form responses.
 If the form/sheet changes, the `SHEET_ID` in the `.env` file will need to change.
+This value is the one from the URL.

 The Google Drive Sheet needs to be published to be publicly accessible by the API which serves up JSON.
-From the Sheet itself in Google Drive, Choose: File -> Publish To The Web
+From the Sheet itself in Google Drive, Choose: File -> Publish To The Web.
+Keep all the settings by default (Entire Document, Web Page, Entire Document, Automatically republish when changes are made), BUT **uncheck** "Require viewers to sign in with their Ada Developers' Academy account".

 ### Classes
 For the two-class model, we have two `.env` variables, one for each class.
 Update the `CLASS_ONE` and `CLASS_TWO` variable names to correspond to each class name.
 This name should also correspond to the class name in the form to appropriate filter student responses.